BROOKLYN SAVVY

 #110 Lindsay Greene

 Lindsay Greene is taking the Brooklyn Navy Yard to the next level as its first woman president.
-What's her point of view, life experiences, and mission and how is it shaping the Brooklyn Navy Yard?
+What's her point of view, life experiences and mission, and how are they shaping the Brooklyn Navy Yard?

 Cast: Lindsay Greene, Toni Williams